Votsh/waves/ScoutSyslogLogger/ScoutSyslogLogger-ReadMe.md

 ##How To Contribute

 ScoutSyslogLogger was originally written by Frank Cohen of Votsh.
 Frank's opinion of C and C++: "Come on C and C++, I remember back to the 1980's when you were written.
 You were an expression of teenage angst.
-Your times is past."
-The code is waiting for you to improve it past the original febile attempt.
+Your time is past."
+The ScoutSyslogLogger code is waiting for you to improve it past the original febile attempt.

 Code Repository is at [https://github.com/Votsh/waves](https://github.com/Votsh/waves)